To File or Not to File an Income Tax Return

 It should be noted that self-employment has practical benefits for those who choose to file also.
 It is more involved, though not impossible, for the IRS to levy the payments to independent contractors, and this can be an obstacle to collection.
 (See Practical WTR #4: Self Employment: An Effective Path for War Tax Refusal)

 The government is working harder and harder to push everyone into the income reporting system.
-The Affordable Care Act (ACA) is the latest example, because the legislation puts the IRS in charge of the reporting paperwork with new lines on the 1040 form to track health coverage and the subsidies or payments involved.
+For example, the Affordable Care Act (ACA) puts the IRS in charge of the reporting paperwork with new lines on the 1040 form to track health coverage and the subsidies or payments involved.
 With the first sign-up in 2013 and the institution of reporting for tax year 2014, many nonfilers found themselves unsure of what to do.
 Couples found they must file jointly to take advantage of the health plan subsidy.
 Time will tell how the ACA will affect war tax resisters and whether further reporting and enforcement will make it yet more difficult to be a nonfiler.
+(See Practical WTR #7: Health Care and Income Security for War Tax Resisters for more information.)

 Another pressure is the financial aid system, which became more federalized as more and more colleges required the Free Application for Federal Student Aid (FAFSA) form.
 Nonfilers have managed to approach college financial aid officers with creativity and found success, but it has also pushed others to shift to filing, at least during the college years (their own or their children’s).
 IRS requirements to report payments from third-party merchants like PayPal are likely to tighten over time also.